hdShang/arxiv-daily/docs/cs-CL/2025-08-17/papers/250812411v2-the-cultural-gene-of-large-language-models-a-study-on-the-impact-of-.md

 ---
 layout: default
-title: The Cultural Gene of Large Language Models: A Study on the Impact of Cross-Corpus Training on Model Values and Biases
+title: "The Cultural Gene of Large Language Models: A Study on the Impact of Cross-Corpus Training on Model Values and Biases"
 ---

 # The Cultural Gene of Large Language Models: A Study on the Impact of Cross-Corpus Training on Model Values and Biases